 Filing Papers and Other Stuff

 At one point I found my desk and office to be cluttered and almost unusable.
-On looking at the stuff I realized that it hadn't been put away because what was left out didn't fit within the categories for which I had file folders.
+On looking at the stuff I realized that it hadn't been put away because what was left out didn't fit within the categories for which I had file drawers or folders.
 Subconsciously, I must have been afraid that if I put the stuff away, I'd never find it again.
 The solution is simple and has been most helpful to me.
 Now, as such random stuff accumulates, I put it in a pile until the pile is an inch or two thick.
 Then, I number each item starting with the next number from where the indexing last time left off.
-In addition, in a word processor file that lists the items that have been numbered, filed, and described in the past, I add the new numbers and descriptions using as many unique words as possible, for example, " 458 photograph and list of attendees to the FASEB transcription meeting 2003 in Vermont".
+In addition, in a word processor file that lists the items that have been numbered, filed, and described in the past, I add the new numbers and descriptions using as many unique words as possible, for example, " 458 photograph and list of attendees to the FASEB transcription meeting 2013 in Vermont".
 Usually I need to do this indexing every few months.
 Once labeled and indexed, I can safely file the items away by number.
 When I am looking for something, the first place I look is the word processor file listing my filed items.
 A simple word search usually yields the description, and from the date and number, I can then quickly find the item in my file cabinet.

 Music in the Lab

 BiP, that is, before iPhone and iPad, it was relatively easy to make the case that music should not be played in the lab simply because some people don't like some types of music, and it is very difficult to ask one's peer or superior to turn it off.
-Now, with iPods, this argument cannot be made.
-It must be pointed out, however, that being plugged into an iPod is the equivalent of wearing a "Do not disturb" sign.
+Now, with smart phones, this argument cannot be made.
+It must be pointed out, however, that being plugged into music is the equivalent of wearing a "Do not disturb" sign.
 Why bother to be in a laboratory then?
 Who is going to ask for help or even share a spur-of-the-moment idea with you?